Pregnancy and Birth in Women with Disabilities

-I am leading the second (qualitative) phase of this study and coordinating the study’s advisory committee (members include women and mothers with disabilities, staff from organizations that work with people with disabilities, health and social service providers, and representatives from the Ontario Ministry of Health and Long-Term Care).
+As a Postdoctoral Research Fellow, I am leading the second (qualitative) phase of this study and coordinating the study’s advisory committee.
+Advisory committee members include women and mothers with disabilities, staff from organizations that work with people with disabilities, health and social service providers, and representatives from the Ontario Ministry of Health and Long-Term Care.

 *The qualitative phase of the study is inclusive of trans and non-binary people – anyone who has experienced pregnancy and birth.